KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:start-at: typedef enum XrViewConfigurationType {
 	:end-at: } XrViewConfigurationType;

-We call ``xrEnumerateViewConfigurations()`` twice, first to get the count of the types for our XR system, and second to fill in the data to the ``std::vector<XrViewConfigurationType>``.
+We call :openxr_ref:`xrEnumerateViewConfigurations` twice, first to get the count of the types for our XR system, and second to fill in the data to the ``std::vector<XrViewConfigurationType>``.
+Reference: :openxr_ref:`XrViewConfigurationType`.
 Next, we check against a list of view configuration types that are supported by the application and select one.

 Now, we need get all of the views available to our view configuration.
-It is worth just parsing the name of this type: ``XrViewConfigurationView``.
+It is worth just parsing the name of this type: :openxr_ref:`XrViewConfigurationView`.
 We can break the typename up as follows "XrViewConfiguration" - "View", where it relates to one view in the view configuration, which may contain multiple views.
-We call ``xrEnumerateViewConfigurationViews()`` twice, first to get the count of the views in the view configuration, and second to fill in the data to the ``std::vector<XrViewConfigurationView>``.
+We call :openxr_ref:`xrEnumerateViewConfigurationViews` twice, first to get the count of the views in the view configuration, and second to fill in the data to the ``std::vector<XrViewConfigurationView>``.

 Add the following code to the ``GetViewConfigurationViews()`` method: